krupalshah/Composer/README.md

         .thenFinish();
 ```

-It is important to understand that Composer does not aim to provide an extensible API for managing asynchronous tasks.
-Instead, it aims to provide a minimal, easy to use API which can be useful for the scenarios where interdependency between such tasks forces you to write boilerplate code for managing state, validating conditions or handling errors.
+<b>It is important to understand that Composer does not aim to provide an extensible API for managing asynchronous tasks.</b> Instead, it aims to provide a minimal, easy to use API which can be useful for the scenarios where interdependency between such tasks forces you to write boilerplate code for managing state, validating conditions or handling errors.
 Most client-side mobile/web applications and backend services communicating with each other require an extensible framework in which interdependent asynchronous tasks can be glued together.
 Composer serves only specific use cases and it may not be a good fit all the use cases, especially when having an extensibe asynchronous framework is critical to the application.

 For detailed usage information, please refer [Getting Started](#getting-started) section.